boopeshmahendran/todo-react/README.md

 # todo-react
-A simple page todo list with react js
+A single page todo list with react js